 Trim Level Breakdown

-All CTS models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+The CTS comes standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.

 An extensive array of safety technologies are optional, including a lane departure system that warns the driver if the CTS begins to wander into an adjacent lane; forward collision alert; rear cross-traffic alert; front and rear automatic braking that uses sensors to identity potential low-speed crashes and autonomous applies the brakes if the driver doesn't react; and blind-spot monitoring.

 The CTS is aimed directly at the cream the midsize luxury sedan crop, including the BMW 5-Series, Mercedes-Benz E-Class, Audi A6, Jaguar XF and Infiniti M.